How Startup CMOs Can Succeed Without Burning Out

 Hire people who actually know how to grow a startup.

-Q3: Red Flags of a Failing CMO-Founder Partnership?
+Q3: Red flags of a failing CMO-Founder partnership?

 The founder-CMO relationship is one of the most fragile partnerships in a startup.
-It’s also one of the least talked about.
+Itâs also one of the least talked about.

 When it works: